 1. Section 290 of the Code contains additional Independence provisions when the Audit or Review Client is a Public Interest Entity.
-The additional provisions that are applicable because of the new definition of a Public Interest Entity and the requirements in paragraph 290.26 are effective on January 1, 2013.
+The additional provisions that are applicable because of the new definition of a Public Interest Entity and the requirements or the guidance in paragraph 290.26 are effective on January 1, 20123.
 For partner rotation requirements, the transitional provisions contained in paragraphs 2 and 3 below apply.